Cubic graphs and the golden mean: Groups with two or more ends

-\item Let $A$ (\resp, $B$) be a set of right coset representatives of (the image of) $C$ in $H$ (\resp, $K$), where the representatives of $C$ are $\id$.
+\item Let $A$ (\resp, $B$) be a set of right coset representatives of (the image of) $C$ in $H$ (\resp, $K$), where the representative of $C$ is $\id$.
 Every $g \in H*_{C}K$ can be expressed uniquely in the \emph{normal form} $g=cx_1\cdots x_n$ where $c \in C$, and the $x_i$ lie in either $A$ or $B$, and they alternate between these two sets. \end{letlist} \end{theorem}